softwaremill/react-use-promise-matcher/README.md

 #### Using promise matcher with specific interval, on-demand

 If you need to repeatedly poll the data (eg. by sending a request to the server), and do that on-demand, you can use `usePromiseWithInterval` hook.
-Pass the interval as a second argument, and receive the `result` and `start` & `stop` functions in return.
+Pass the interval as a second argument, and receive the `result` and `start` & `stop` functions in return. `usePromiseInterval` uses `setTimeout` API for polling.

 ```tsx
 export const UserEchoWithIntervalComponent = () => {